Goliath Season 3: A Means to an End

 Amazon Studios

 The big four farmers then went on to use Blackwood County’s water reserve to maintain their own farms and other businesses in which they had an interest, causing the majority of residential properties in the county to run dry when individual allocations were used up during the drought.
-The Big Sur deal effectively meant that Wade and his associates had privatised a public water resource for their own financial gain.
+The Big Sur deal effectively meant that Wade and his associates had privatised a public water resource for their own financial gain through power, corruption and lies.

-According to Wade, the deal was signed off by the State Water Department because they saw the “economic benefit of the Central Valley agricultural industry to the whole of California”, but later in court Wade admits that in order to sign off the deal Spencer was given a lot of money in “political donations”.
+According to Wade, the deal was signed off by the State Water Department because they saw the economic benefit of the valley’s agricultural industry to all of California, but later in court Wade admits that Spencer was given a lot of money in political donations to sign off the deal.
 No, definitely not bribes.

 We also learn that Wade’s almond growing business uses more than two thirds of the total amount of water used by the whole of the city of Los Angeles.
 In fact, every single almond he grows consumes a gallon of water — and he grows about ten million almond trees.